cfff226/gym-final-4/README.md

 ### Load time:

 * The site load time is averaging at 1 second for all devices tested.

+## Testing User Stories from User Experience (UX) Section

+### First Time Visitor Goals

+#### As a First Time Visitor, I want to find out the gym locations and any current membership offers.

+##### Link to screen shot (https://drive.google.com/file/d/1p2D5Wd9HuCpHeK4Ri15BdG2rd4uOX448/view?usp=sharing)

+* Upon entering the site, users will immediately see the large navigation bar, which is collapsable on smaller screens.

+* Just underneath the navigation bar is the Call Out Message and Call Out button, these two features are positioned in front of the hero image.
+This gives the user the option of clicking the button, which opens a Sign Up page in a new tab, or scrolling down through the site.

+* The locations are listed in front of the hero image as this is key information.

+#### As a First Time Visitor, I want to find key information and be able to navigate around the website with ease.

+##### Link to screen shot (https://drive.google.com/file/d/1aOqdgw6KFYcyeFvPjVeVJh1kbKrrCGGQ/view?usp=sharing)

+* The navigation bar brand has been made into a clickable link, which also leads back to the top page.
+As the navigation bar is completely fixed, the user will be able to access each page at any point.

+#### As a First Time Visitor, I want to be presented with images of the gym and information on what’s to offer.

+##### Link to screen shot (https://drive.google.com/file/d/1F6n8FSsXsDmldHS0UJSFvBmNO70oPu3X/view?usp=sharing)

+* The First Time User will see by scrolling down to page 2, any important information about facilities and what’s’ available.

+#### As a First Time Visitor, I want to find the information about prices and membership options.

+##### Link to screen shot (https://drive.google.com/file/d/1VGHnKwd0FZPeGvSA5RdQ6iu2el2OUcN9/view?usp=sharing)

+* The user will see these listed clearly in the Membership section, in three separate columns.

+#### As a First Time Visitor, I want to find the social media links and have the opportunity to send in enquiries.

+##### Link to screen shot (https://drive.google.com/file/d/1Agnz-KNgSMW71-9b0VB5DTcAKVzagvPW/view?usp=sharing)

+* The user will find all social media link at the bottom of the web page in the footer, which is on the 'Contact Us' page.

+### Returning Visitor Goals

+#### As a Returning Visitor, I want to be able to find the ‘Contact Us’ page to send in any enquiries I may have.

+##### Link to screen shot (https://drive.google.com/file/d/1Agnz-KNgSMW71-9b0VB5DTcAKVzagvPW/view?usp=sharing)

+* This is shown clearly as ‘Contact Us’ in the navigation bar.
+This link will take the user directly to the form, where the email address may be saved as auto fill if used before.

+* Alternatively, there are social media links listed in the ‘Footer’, which gives the option for the user to contact via social media instead.
+All of these links open up in new tabs.

+### Frequent User Goals

+#### As a Frequent User, I want to find the Gym Timetable, for the weekly Gym classes.

+##### Link to screen shot (https://drive.google.com/file/d/1-QzOlOlk8y2NKY_wbYbCQbB_eXDAPp9w/view?usp=sharing)

+* As the user is a frequent visitor, they will be familiar with the website and can find the Timetable listed in the navigation bar.
+This shows a clear timetable for each of the days that classes take place.

+#### As a Frequent User, I would like to find links to information about available careers the gym.

+##### Link to screen shot (https://drive.google.com/file/d/1RoAeN1-UiIBGLCX_4zAmzayfr6IODJe6/view?usp=sharing)

+* A ‘Careers’ page link is listed in the footer, this will open in a new tab.

 ### Additional finds: